top of page

 Global Fastener Standards Explained: Why Are There So Many?
 Differences, Uses, and How to Choose

-When searching for screws, nuts, washers, retaining rings, or dowel pins, you may encounter a long list of standards: DIN, ISO, JIS, ANSI, ASTM, CNS, GB, BS, AS…Why are there so many?
+Global Fastener Standards When searching for screws, nuts, washers, retaining rings, or dowel pins, you may encounter a long list of standards: DIN, ISO, JIS, ANSI, ASTM, CNS, GB, BS, AS…Why are there so many?
 What’s the difference?
 How do you choose the correct one?
 This article breaks down the origins, differences, and real-world uses of global fastener standards in a clear and easy-to-understand way. --- 1.
 Why Do We Need Fastener Standards?
-Fasteners are mating parts —screws match nuts, washers ma
+Fasteners are mating parts —scr

 Dec 3, 20254 min read